tsvbits/tsvbits.github.io/src/pages/create-state/index.md

 > The example is truncated a bit to save your time.

-This function allows to specify custom typed mutations as an object with functions accepting current state to be mutated.
+This function allows specifying custom typed mutations as an object with functions accepting current state to be mutated.
 This can be optionally used to decompose a reducer function with big switch into smaller mutation functions.
 And you don't need to define actions, just define functions with parameters.

 Enjoy!
 EOF :smile: